-What do you think might be the differences between being a parent to birth children and being an adoptive parent to a child who has experienced abuse or neglect during their childhood?

-- What resources have you consulted, e.g. books read, DVDs watched, people talked to?
+- What do you think might be the differences between being a parent to birth children and being an adoptive parent to a child who has experienced abuse or neglect during their childhood? - What resources have you consulted, e.g. books read, DVDs watched, people talked to?
 How has this helped you? - Do you know or have you met any experienced adopters?
 What have you learned from them? - Do you understand the importance of telling a child about the reason they were adopted, at different ages and stages of development?
-Have you thought about how to do this and what support might you need? - How do you feel about meeting a child's parent/s for a one-off meeting?
-What do you understand to be the benefits of this for you and the child? - What do you understand about the importance of contact with birth family members (e.g. parents, brothers and sisters, grandparents) of a child placed with you through "letterbox" arrangements or direct contact? - What level of contact do you feel you could support with different family members if it was important to the child?
+Have you thought about how to do this and what support might you need? - In light of the testimony of many adopted people about the importance of maintaining links with important people from their past, and that this was not always possible for them, how would you help a child to maintain such links? - If it has been agreed that continuing contact with a child's parent(s) cannot continue, how do you feel about meeting them for a one-off meeting?
+What do you understand to be the benefits of this for you and the child?

+- What do you understand about the importance of contact with birth family members (e.g. parents, brothers and sisters, grandparents) of a child placed with you through "letterbox" arrangements or direct contact? - What level of contact do you feel you could support with different family members if it was important to the child?
 Do you expect that this might change over time? - Have you had any involvement with contact arrangements as a child or a parent which could help you understand and deal with the emotional and practical implications? - During adolescence there are many challenges, but we are increasingly aware of adopted children using social networking websites to make contact with members of their birth family.
 Have you thought about how you might make them aware of the risks involved in this? - When your adopted child becomes 18, they will be entitled to see their adoption records and could decide to make contact with birth family members.
-How would you prepare them for this before they reach 18?

-• What do you understand about the adoption support that will be offered by your agency?
+How would you prepare them for this before they reach 18? - What do you understand about the adoption support that will be offered by your agency?
 What is your view about using the support services available after a child joins your family and through to 18 and beyond?

-Understanding the role of a concurrent planning/FfA carer
+Understanding the role of a concurrent planning/dual approved carer

-(see Appendix VI)
+(See Appendix VI.)